eclipse-sumo/sumo/docs/web/docs/Simulation/Intersections.md

 Vehicles from a minor road wait exactly at the end of the lane in order to minimize the distance they have to cover when a suitable gap in traffic is found.
-Vehicles waiting at at a traffic light wait with an offset of 1m ahead of the lane end.
+Vehicles waiting at a traffic light wait with an offset of 1m ahead of the lane end.

 ## Vehicle Class